for-giobbe/PAINT/markdowns/part_1.md

-## preprocessing RNA-seq reads of vicia and crematogaster spp
+## Preprocessing RNA-seq reads of vicia and crematogaster spp

-Here we will remove adapters and lightly trim reads, then quality check them.
+In this step we will carry out qc of thetwo species RNA-seq libraries and preprocess them.

 ---